tiprankstipranks

 Periodic changes to our sales organization can be disruptive and may reduce our rate of growth.

 We periodically change and make adjustments to our sales organization in response to market opportunities, competitive threats, management changes, product introductions or enhancements, acquisitions, sales performance, increases in sales headcount, cost levels and other internal and external considerations.
-Such sales organization changes have in some periods resulted in, and may in the future result in, a reduction of productivity, which could negatively impact our rate of growth in the current and future quarters and operating results, including revenue.
-In addition, any significant change to the way we structure our compensation of our sales organization may be disruptive and may affect our revenue growth.
+Such changes have in some periods resulted in, and may in the future result in, a reduction of productivity, which could negatively impact our operating results.
+Further, any significant change to our sales organization's compensation structure may be disruptive and negatively affect our operating results.

 Brand / Reputation1 | 2.8%